1st Spahi Regiment: The 1960s and Afterwards

 In 1965, following the dissolution of the 1st Regiment of Algerian Spahis, the regiment was given its present-day title of the 1st Spahi Regiment (1^{er} Régiment de Spahis, 1^{er} RS).

-In 1984 the regiment was transferred from Germany and the FFA, to be incorporated in the 6th Light Armoured Division 6e DLB and garrisoned in Valence.
+In 1984 the regiment was transferred from Germany and the FFA, to be incorporated in the 6th Light Armoured Division and garrisoned in Valence.

 The regiment participated in Opération Daguet during 1991, as part of the French contingent in the Gulf War.

-In 2009, the regiment left the 6th Light Armoured Brigade 6e BLB and joined the 1st Mechanized Brigade.
+In 2009, the regiment left the 6th Light Armoured Brigade and joined the 1st Mechanized Brigade.
 On August 1, 2015, the regiment was reintegrated in the 6th Light Armoured Brigade.

 The regiment's armored vehicle core consists of 48 AMX 10 RC, 90 VAB and 110 trucks.
 The regiment trains new recruits at headquarters; including armored vehicle crewmen and various mechanical trades as well as musicians and non-commissioned officers.

-The most decorated unit of the modern Armoured Arms and Armoured Cavalry branch of the French Army, the regiment carries 14 battle honors on its colors.
+The most decorated unit of the modern Cavalry and Armoured Arm of the French Army, the regiment carries 14 battle honors on its colors.